Propel: What’s Your Story? A Guide to Creating Your Fiction

 ‘My writing process isn't a very organized thing’ – Chuck Palahniuk.

-We all have different ways of working and writing a novel is no different.
+We all have different ways of working and writing a novel or short story is no different.
 While you can adhere to some basic rules, how you transfer your ideas to the page is highly individual and something that a writer crafts and develops over time.
 Over a range of forms that can be applied across the board four professional writers have agreed to share their invaluable expertise and personal experiences of the process of creating their diverse fictions.
-Full line-up TBC.

 June Caldwell is a journalist and fiction writer.
 Her short story collection Room Little Darker was published by New Island Books in 2017 and Head of Zeus (UK) in 2018.
 She is a prizewinner of The Moth Short Story Prize and has been shortlisted for many others including Short Story of the Year in the 2017 Irish Book Awards.
 Her debut novel Little Town Moone will be published by John Murray in 2019.